andreparacino/simulation-challange/README.md

 ## Simulation challenge

 Hi!
-You'll find all of my submission in separate branches.
+You'll find all of my submissions in separate branches.
 Precisely:
 `task1`
 `task1-bonus1`
 `task2a`